jdoleary/Spellmasons/docs/TasksCurrent.md

 - inventory should show current card cost and cooldown
 -  Add save/load to menu
 # Bugs / Cleaning
+- cursor doesn't change if you add or remove a spell without moving the cursor
 - fix save/load  from menu screen, it needs to change the gameview
 - if screen is too thin, hover card covers inventory
 - bug: health bars disappear when cone prediction is up